A Dallas Cowboys football blog

 “Anticipation is built Monday through Friday.”

-Jon Gruden highlighted a play where Kellen Moore through a shallow post to a that wasn't yet on the screen yet.
+Jon Gruden highlighted a play where Kellen Moore through a shallow post to a wide receiver that wasn’t yet on the screen yet.
 Moore saw from the defensive alignment that the player would be open and was able to get the ball to the spot where the wide receiver could run under it and get the ball.

 If Dak can start seeing receivers open before their open and throwing it before they come open it would be a huge step in his development as a quarterback.
 Moore’s use of pre-snap motion and formation variation will help Dak to diagnose the defense and know where to go with the ball before the ball is snapped more often.